 Man-in-the-Middle and SSLstripping Attacks

 Another way that hackers can obtain your Facebook login credentials is through a man-in-the-middle attack.
 This is when an attacker sits between you and the Facebook Web server.
 When you are out in public using Wi-Fi, your communication with Facebook’s Web servers are going through a nearby router.
 This router acts as the gateway between the local network you’re currently on and the Internet.
 The router will route your communication to the Web server usually on your behalf.
 But, a hacker can fool your computer or smartphone into thinking his computer is the router.
 When this happens, your device is fooled into sending all your traffic to the hacker’s computer.
 The hackers computer will then forward it to the router, which then travels to the Web server.
 Any communication coming back from the Web server goes back to the router, to the hacker’s computer, and then back to your device.
 This is all transparent to the victim, and the process is pretty automated for the hacker.
+But, if you’re having trouble visualizing this, just know that the hacker is sitting in the middle of the communication.

 Man-in-the-middle attacks are set up using ARP poisoning.
 Our modern day switches, computers, and mobile devices contain an ARP table for easy communication between devices.
 It’s a table that associates MAC addresses with their corresponding IP addresses.